-Sri Lanka country has its own set of rules, regulations and procedures for permits to aircraft wishing for landing or even entering their air space, whether you’re operating a private, charter flight, scheduled or non-scheduled operation, passengers or cargo trip, a technical or traffic landing, Prior Permission is mandatory required the application procedures requiring complete flight information and Aircraft documents.
+Sri Lanka country has its own set of rules, regulations and procedures for permits to aircraft wishing for landing or even entering their air space, whether you’re operating a private flight or general aviation, charter flight, scheduled or non-scheduled operation, passengers or cargo trip, a technical or traffic landing, Prior Permission is mandatory required the application procedures requiring complete flight information and Aircraft documents.

-According to Sri Lanka CAA AIP any aircraft owner/operator intent to fly in Sri Lanka airspace request has to submit for Sri Lanka overflight clearance to air transport department at least 48 working hours prior from flight departure schedule.
+According to srilanka civil aviation authority aeronautical information publication (or aip srilanka) any aircraft owner/operator intent to fly in Sri Lanka airspace request has to submit for Sri Lanka overflight clearance to air transport department at least 48 working hours prior from flight departure schedule.
 Always include AFTN on your flight plan, but you’ll only need an overfly permit from Sri Lanka.

 Planning to make a passenger flight landing or technical stop, Sri Lanka Airports Authority have their own regulations regarding the issuance of flight Sri Lanka Overflight permit as there is generally a payment involved.
 The charges normally payable would be the Route Navigation Facility Charges for overflight and also landing and parking charges in case of aircraft making halts.

 Sri Lanka is a signatory to the Chicago Convention therefore the conditions of flights and crews should strictly be compliant with ICAO general rules of international air traffic and in accordance with their regulation for transport of troops, equipment, materials and dangerous goods, please write us for more detail information.

 Required Details for Obtaining Sri Lanka Overflight Permit